knowm/XDropWizard/README.md

 # XDropWizard

-A starting-point Webservice using DropWizard and containing Xeiam's normal dev stack including projects such as Yank, Sundial (a Quartz fork), Flot, Markdown, Redis, HSQLDB, ZeroMQ, XChart, JUnit, etc.
+A starting-point Webservice using DropWizard and containing Xeiam's normal dev stack including projects such as Yank, Sundial (a Quartz fork), Flot, Markdown, HSQLDB, XChart, JUnit, etc.

 ## Requirements